Skip to content

 visited the National Museum,

-and stayed with his mother’s best friend.
+stayed with his mother’s best friend.

 His mother had died young.

-I felt she gave him the nod,
+I felt our host gave him the nod,

-the same way his friends at dinner did earlier that year.
+like his friends at dinner did earlier that year.

 By the time I got to Paris,